 Using an e-procurement solution, particularly an electronic catalogue, gives users access to a unique platform where they can search for all the products they need, in line with the internal ordering process.
 In addition, this allows companies to replenish stock more quickly and benefit from direct, well-managed deliveries from the supplier of very bulky items or items that only need to be ordered occasionally.

-In addition, there are many advantages to dematerialising transactions such as improved visibility and spend management (including costs related to unscheduled purchases), reductions in processing times, automation of low value-added tasks and improved customer satisfaction.
+In addition, there are many advantages to dematerialising transactions such as improved visibility and spend management (including costs related to maverick spend), reductions in processing times, automation of low value-added tasks and improved customer satisfaction.
 However, the main advantage is a reduction in transaction costs, which can be up to five times lower than before.